joseeden/joeden/docs/Cybersecurity/001-Fundamentals/003-Risk-Management.md

 The goal of a BIA is to understand which functions and processes are critical to an organization's success and how they would be impacted by disruptions, such as natural disasters, cyberattacks, or equipment failures.

-To learn more, please see [Business Continuity](./007-Business-Continuity.md).
+For more information, please see [Business Continuity](./007-Business-Continuity.md).

 ## Agreement Types